Frequently Asked Questions

 8:00 AM: Call to gather at the landing area at the stern of the Main deck, and boarding the inflatable dinghies (or ‘Zodiacs’, or locally called ‘pangas’).

-8:15 AM: Dry or wet landing at the visitor’s site and start of the morning activity, generally a guided nature walk, which takes up 1-3,5 hours.
-A guide will always be with you, frequently making stops to explain or show things, the pace is gentle and never rushed.
+8:15 AM: Dry or wet landing at the visitor’s site and start of the morning activity, generally a guided nature walk, which lasts 1-3.5 hours.
+A guide will always be with you, frequently making stops to explain or show you things, the pace is gentle and never rushed.
 Sometimes 2 shorter activities are combined.

-10:00 PM: Meanwhile the crew has cleaned your cabins, prepared your lunch and maintained the yacht, while the pilots that navigated at night have rested.
-Your naturalist guide orders by walkietalkie the dinghies for the pick-up from the landing place.
+10:00 PM: By this time the crew has cleaned your cabins, prepared your lunch and maintained the yacht, while the pilots that navigated at night have rested.
+Your naturalist guide order the dinghies by walkie-talkie, for the pick-up from the landing place.

 10:30 PM: Extra activity (in case of a shorter island visit).
 For example: snorkelling or an alternative panga-ride.

 11:30 PM: Return to the yacht by inflatable dinghy.
-Warm welcome with a juice and snack, and time to fresh-up and redress for lunch.
+Warm welcome with a juice and snack, and time to freshen upup and get changed for lunch.

 12:00 PM: Call for the warm lunch buffet.
-Afterwards siesta or sunbathing on the hottest hours of the day, while the yacht navigates to the anchorage of the afternoon visitor’s site
+After lunch, siesta or sunbathing during the hottest hours of the day, while the yacht navigates to the anchorage of the afternoon visitor’s site

-15:00 PM: Return to the yacht by inflatable dinghy.
-Warm welcome with a juice and snack, and time to fresh-up.
+3:00 PM: Return to the yacht by inflatable dinghy.
+Warm welcome with a juice and snack, and time to freshen up.

-15:15 PM: Dry or wet landing at the visitor’s site and start of the morning activity, generally a guided nature walk, which takes up 1-2,5 hours.
+3:15 PM: Dry or wet landing at the visitor’s site and start of the morning activity, generally a guided nature walk, which lasts 1-2.5 hours.
 A guide will always be with you, frequently making stops to explain or show things, the pace is gentle and never rushed.
 Sometimes 2 shorter activities are combined.

-18:00 PM: Return to the yacht by inflatable dinghy.
-Warm welcome with (for example) a juice and a snack, and time to fresh-up and redress for the cocktail hour (or to archive your pictures).
+6:00 PM: Return to the yacht by inflatable dinghy.
+Warm welcome with (for example) a juice and a snack, and time to freshen up and get changed for the cocktail hour (or to archive your pictures).

 * The time schedule depends on many variables.
 Every visitor’s site is different, with different hikes and activities.
 Besides that it depends on the wildlife you meet, the season, the weather, water temperature, high/low tide, the type of activity, the group, the guide, and so forth.